Difficult conversations - book review

 Isn’t this a very American approach?

-Fundamentally the authors agree with this statement, therefore, what the authors highlight and argue that are the same across culture is the internal voice that one have.
-They recommend that listening to the internal voice and shift from difficult conversation to learning conversation can be used as a tool regardless of the culture one is from.
+Fundamentally the authors agree with this statement, therefore, what the authors highlight and argue that are the same across cultures is the internal voice that one has.
+They recommend that listening to the internal voice and shifting from difficult conversation to learning conversation can be used as a tool regardless of the culture one is from.

 When reading:

-- If you cannot resolve conflict email with another conflict email, pick up the phone and or talk in person if needed.
+• If you cannot resolve a conflict with another conflict email, pick up the phone and or talk in person if needed

 When writing:

-The authors also elaborate on what to do when the conversation is on phone that is not shared here.
+The authors also elaborate on what to do when the conversation is on the phone which is not shared here.